asobralr/asobralr/README.md

 - 👋 Hi, I’m Agustin (@asobralr)
 - 👀 I’m interested in mobile app development using React Native
-- 🌱 I’m currently learning Typescript, GraphQL and React Query
+- 🌱 I’m currently learning Typescript, IoT and UI for web3 implementations
 - 💞️ I’m co-founder and lead developer at Gurudevelopers (gurudevelopers.dev)
 - 📫 How to reach me: agustin@gurudevelopers.dev